Skip to main content

 Code mode

-createCodeMode returns this tool with the default id execute_typescript.
+createCodeMode() returns this tool with the default id of execute_typescript.
 The id is configurable, so an agent can have several code mode tools at once, each scoped to a different set of tools (see Scoping tools across multiple code tools).

-When to use code modeDirect link to When to use code mode
+Direct link to When to use code mode

-- Correct math: sums, averages, and other arithmetic run as JavaScript, not as token prediction.
+• Correct math: Sums, averages, and other arithmetic run as JavaScript, not as token prediction.

-How it worksDirect link to How it works
+Direct link to How it works

-The program runs in a Workspace sandbox.
+The function runs in a Workspace sandbox.
 A sandbox is required, because code mode runs model-authored code and the execution boundary must be chosen deliberately.
 Pass one via sandbox, or run the agent in a workspace that provides one.
 To execute on the host machine, pass new LocalSandbox() explicitly.
-This runs the program as a host node process with host privileges, so only use it for trusted or local development.
+This runs the function as a host node process with host privileges, so only use it for trusted or local development.

-QuickstartDirect link to Quickstart
+Direct link to Quickstart

-createCodeMode returns the tool plus generated instructions.
+createCodeMode() returns the tool plus generated instructions.
 With no id, the tool is named execute_typescript.
 Add both to your agent:

 import { Agent } from '@mastra/core/agent'